Clearing Up Trace Impedance Calculators and Formulas

 These points are very important when working with, say, designing an impedance matching network for a printed trace antenna.
 Some calculators will allow you to calculate trace impedance in a number of geometries, e.g., broadside coupled, embedded microstrips, symmetric or asymmetric stripline, or regular microstrips.
 Other calculators are like a black box; you have no idea which formulas they are using and no way to check the accuracy of these calculations without comparing with a number of other calculators.

 To quote Douglas Brooks in an October 2011 article, “In the opinion of many designers, there are no impedance formulas that are now considered adequate.”
 Breaking down the mathematics of every trace impedance formula and providing a full solution for trace impedance is beyond the scope of this article.
-Instead, let’s take a look at the empirical trace impedance formulas often specified by the IPC and the more accurate equations provided by Brian Wadell and Rick Hartley, which are based on Wheeler’s methodology.
+Instead, let’s take a look at the empirical trace impedance formulas often specified by the IPC and the more accurate equations provided in Brian Wadell's landmark Transmission Line Design Handbook, which are based on Wheeler’s methodology.

 The IPC-2141 standard is just one source of empirical equations for microstrip and stripline impedance.
-However, the IPC-2141 formulas for microstrip traces actually produce less accurate results than the equations presented by Wadell.
-Polar Instruments provides a brief overview of this topic, and the IPC-2141 equation and Wadell’s equations are listed in this article.
+However, the IPC-2141 formulas for microstrip traces actually produce less accurate results than the equations presented by Wheeler.
+Polar Instruments provides a brief overview of this topic, and the IPC-2141 equation and Wheeler's equations are listed in this article.

 IPC-2141 equation for characteristic trace impedance

-Hartley derived a set of impedance equations for embedded microstrip traces that explicitly includes the effective dielectric constant and an incremental trace width adjustment due to the effective dielectric constant; these factors are not explicit in the Polar Instruments article, although they can be found in the references to Wadell’s work.
-Hartley’s method appears to be based on Wheeler’s method, although this was not explicitly stated.
+Hartley presents a set of impedance equations in an old presentation for surface and embedded microstrips.
+These equations explicitly include the effective dielectric constant and an incremental trace width adjustment.
+These factors were not explicit in the Polar Instruments article, although they can be found in the references to Wadell’s and Wheeler's work.

-One can easily see that Hartley’s embedded microstrip traces reduce to Wadell’s surface microstrip equations.
-However, the Polar Instruments article contains an apparent error inside Wadell’s characteristic impedance equation: there appears to be a redundant square root inside the logarithm function.
+The equations Hartley presented are actually Wheeler’s equations, which were printed in Wadell's Transmission Line Design Handbook.
+The Polar Instruments article cited above contains an apparent error inside Wheeler’s characteristic impedance equation: there appears to be a redundant square root inside the logarithm function.
 One should take note of this and check the equations against the original references when designing a trace impedance calculator for embedded and surface microstrips.

-Hartley’s method appears to be the most accurate method for calculating microstrip trace impedance for both embedded and surface traces.
+Based on the assessment in the Polar Instruments article, Wheeler’s method appears to be the most accurate method for calculating microstrip trace impedance for both embedded and surface traces.
 However, there is still an approximation enforced on the ratio of the microstrip width to the height above the conducting plane.
-This makes Hartley’s equations discontinuous and brings their accuracy into question when the microstrip width is similar to the height of the microstrip above the conducting plane.
+This makes Wheeler’s equations discontinuous and brings their accuracy into question when the microstrip width is similar to the height of the microstrip above the conducting plane.

 Going Forward with a Trace Impedance Calculator

 Before, working with a trace impedance calculator, one should be aware of which equations the calculation uses.
 Not all calculators will explicitly state this.
-Some calculators opt for Hartley’s results, yet they simply state that they are based on Wheeler’s method without providing references.
+Some calculators opt for Hartley’s results, yet they simply state they are "based on Wheeler’s method" without providing references.
 Others simply present the IPC-2141 equation without stating from where the equation was taken.

 Complicating things further, some RF calculators will present other trace impedance equations without citing sources.
 These equations appear to be an amalgamation of various factors from Hartley’s equations, while other factors are omitted or simply reduced through approximations.